vartikavr/trySubmit/ambiguity.md

 ## Ambiguity in hybrid inheritance

-Here, class B and class C both inherit class A via multiple inheritance.
+Here, class B and class C both inherit class A via hierarchical inheritance.
 Both class B and class C will have a separate single copy of class A with them.
 But class D will contain two copies of class A and would hence lead to ambiguity in data.
 Therefore, when accessing data of class A from an object of class D, we need to specify the path through which that data would be accessed, i.e. either via class B or via class C.

 ## How to resolve this ambiguity?